web3privacy/web3privacy/Web3privacynowplatform/Readme.md

 3. MVP: definition + timing + KPIs
 4. GitHub transparency: all repos, all roadmaps, public team members, scoring principles etc.

+# Where we are now
+1. Searching for grants.
+2. Assembling the team.
+3. Defying scope of work.

 #freealex